giovannistanco/testbed_setup/install_contiki.md

 ```
 We then run antoher script to install VirtualBox guest additions, X and the Xfce desktop environment.
 If there are any problems, repeat the dos2unix operations.
 ```
-sudo ./contiki-ng/tools/vagrant/bootstrap-vbox-with-x.sh
+$ sudo ./contiki-ng/tools/vagrant/bootstrap-vbox-with-x.sh
 ```
 When we start the image, the VirtualBox GUI is now shown.
-We login using username 'vagrant' and password 'vagrant' and run `sudo start` to show the Desktop.
+We login using username 'vagrant' and password 'vagrant' and run `sudo start` to show the Desktop. \
+The next step is to follow the (Contiki-NG for nRF52 Development Kit guide)[https://github.com/contiki-ng/contiki-ng/wiki/Platform-nrf52dk].